nfrechette/acl/docs/cmu_performance_history.md

 The error is measured **3cm** away from each bone to simulate the visual mesh skinning process as described [here](error_metrics.md).

 Statistics for ACL are being generated with the `acl_compressor` tool found [here](../tools/acl_compressor).
-It supports various compression method but only the overall best variant will be tracked here.
+It supports various compression methods but only the overall best variant will be tracked here.
 Every clip uses an error threshold of **0.01cm (0.1mm)**.

 ## Results from release [0.8.0](https://github.com/nfrechette/acl/releases/tag/v0.8.0):